decryptor77/MachineLearning_CNN_RNN/README.md

 - How should the input data be represented?
 - What do you predict?
 - When do you predict?
 At each timestep?
 At the end of the sequence?

+Make sure you check out the "report" PDF which contains details & conclusions about the implementation.